HsuJoann/HsuJoann.github.io/_posts/2024-01-12-several-sql-function-worth-mentioning.md

 ---
-tags: Data-Engineer-and-Architecture Python
+tags: Data-Engineer-and-Architecture Tsql
 ---

-## How to connect to SAP HANA with hdbcli and windows authentication  (or windows credential)
+## Several SQL function that saved me a lot of time

 When I search online with "python how to connect to SAP HANA", I got to know a super good package hdbcli   (Hana DataBase CLIent, to help memorize its name).
 It is very easy to use.
 However, where I googled how to connect with windows authentication, there is nothing useful.
 So, I tried several ways and did not work.
 Finally, I borrowed the pyodbc for SQL server windows authentication " Trusted_Connection='yes'".
 It worked.